-CLASS PROJECT

-ECE 3318 APPLIED ELECTRICITY AND MAGNETISM

-Spring 2023

-Solution of Laplace's Equation by the Finite Difference Method

-Due date: Monday, May 8, 11:59 pm.
+CLASS PROJECT ECE 3318 APPLIED ELECTRICITY AND MAGNETISM Spring 2024 Solution of Laplace's Equation by the Finite Difference Method Due date: Monday, May 13, 12:00 noon.

-Please submit the project by slipping it under the instructor's door by the deadline.
-Any corrections to the project will be posted on the class Blackboard site.
+Please submit the project by emailing a pdf version of the project to the instructor by the deadline.
+Any corrections to the project will be posted on the class Canvas site.
 The date at the top right of this first page shows the last time the project was updated.
 Please check this date regularly to make sure that your version of the project is the latest one.
 Introduction In this project you will use the finite difference method to solve Laplace's equation (in two dimensions) and obtain the capacitance per unit length for the practical microstrip line shown below in Fig. 1 (the structure is infinite in the z direction).
 This will allow you to calculate the characteristic impedance of the microstrip line.